Caroline Herschel: Early life

 Caroline Lucretia Herschel was born in the town of Hanover, Germany on 16 March 1750.
 She was the eighth child and fourth daughter of Isaac Herschel (1707–1767), a self-taught oboist, and his wife, Anna Ilse Moritzen (1710–1789).
 The Herschel family originated from Pirna in Saxony, near Dresden.
 Isaak became a bandmaster in the Hanoverian Foot Guards, whom he first joined in 1731, and was away with his regiment for substantial periods.
 He became ill after the Battle of Dettingen (in the War of the Austrian Succession) in 1743 and never recovered fully; he suffered a weak constitution, chronic pain, and asthma for the remainder of his life.
 The oldest of their daughters, Sophia Elizabeth Herschel (1733–1803), was sixteen years older, and the only surviving girl besides Caroline.
 She married violinist Joachim Heinrich Griesbach (1730–1773) when Caroline was five, which resulted in the younger girl being tasked with much of the household drudgery.
 Caroline and the other children received a cursory education, learning to read and write and little more.
 Her father attempted to educate her at home but his efforts were more successful with the boys.

 At the age of ten Caroline was struck with a severe case of typhus, which so stunted her growth that she never grew more than 4 ft 3 in tall; she also lost vision in her right eye as a result of the illness.
-Her family assumed that she would never marry and her mother thought better that she train to be a house servant than be educated in accordance with her father's wishes.
+Her family assumed that she would never marry and her mother thought it better that she train to be a house servant than be educated in accordance with her father's wishes.
 However, her father sometimes took advantage of her mother's absence by tutoring her individually, or including her in her brother's lessons, such as violin.
 Caroline was briefly allowed to learn dress-making.
 Though she learned to do needlework from a neighbour, her efforts were stymied by long hours of household chores.
-To prevent her from becoming a governess and earning her independence that way, she was forbidden to learn French or more advanced needlework than what she could pick up from neighbours.
+To prevent her from becoming a governess and earning her independence that way, she was forbidden to learn French or needlework any more advanced than the skills she could pick up from neighbours.